The Salamander Lemma

 is part of a double complex in an abelian category, then there is a 6-term exact sequence

-I'll include the proof of this at some point, but for now see here and notice how it's not very long.
+I'll include the full proof of this at some point, but for now here is an official reference.
+Notice how it's not very long!

 Extramural isomorphisms